klyx-dev/klyx/docs/theme-extensions.md

 This guide will help you create custom theme extensions for Klyx.
 Theme extensions allow you to customize the appearance of the editor and create your own unique visual styles.

+> [!NOTE]
+> Before creating a theme extension, make sure you're familiar with the [Developing Extensions](developing-extensions.md) guide, which covers the basic extension structure and development workflow.

 ## Extension Structure

 A theme extension consists of the following structure: